HPCA4SE-UAB/Building-a-dataset-for-classifying-OpenMP-parallelpatterns-via-Machine-Learning/Readme.md

 Sometimes github fails opening jupyter notebooks, if this problem appears, use nbviewer: https://nbviewer.jupyter.org/

+## Instructions

+To reproduce the results in another hardware, these are the steps that the user should follow:

+1. Install PAPI.

+2. Install MATE.

+3.

 ## Database creation

 In order to create the database, we have used MATE to obtain the hardware performance counter values.
 It is also possible to use PTF, TAU2, or use PAPI directly to measure them.